This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 New SQL/JSON Function JSON_SERIALIZE and JSON Data Guide Support for GeoJSON Data

-The json_serialize function is useful for extracting JSON values as text for printing or display.
-You can now use json_dataguide to create a view that projects such data as SQL data type SDO_GEOMETRY.
+You can use JSON_SERIALIZE to extract JSON values as text for printing or display.
+You can use SQL function JSON_DATAGUIDE to create a view that projects such data as SDO_GEOMETRY data.

 The LISTAGG aggregate function now supports duplicate elimination by using the new DISTINCT keyword.

 The LISTAGG aggregate function orders the rows for each group in a query according to the ORDER BY expression and then concatenates the values into a single string.
-With the new DISTINCT keyword, duplicate values can be removed from the specified expression before concatenation into a single string.
+You can remove duplicate values from the specified expression before concatenation into a single string using the new DISTINCT keyword.
 This removes the need to create complex query processing to find the distinct values before using the aggregate LISTAGG function.
-With the DISTINCT option, the processing to remove duplicate values can be done directly within the LISTAGG function.
+Use the DISTINCT option to remove duplicate values within the LISTAGG function.

 The result is simpler, faster, more efficient SQL.